Hands-on Activity: Clearing a Path to the Heart

 Brainstorming: Have students brainstorm different possible ways a clogged artery might be cleared without harming the patient.
 Do this before explaining current practices.
 Remind students that brainstorming is the time to be very creative.
 During brainstorming, no idea or suggestion is "wrong" or "ridiculous."
 Respectfully listen to all ideas and build on them.

 Design Process: Visit each group and ask the following questions, depending on the team's stage in the design process:

 Worksheet: Have students complete the activity worksheet; review their answers to gauge their understanding of the subject.

 Communicating the Results: Have student teams present their designs to the class.
 Have them share why they chose that design, what worked, what did not work, and ways in which the design might be improved.

 Activity Extensions (Return to Contents)

-To make the model design more lifelike, have students create catheter device that could be used while water is flowing through the system.
+So that the model designs are more lifelike, have students create catheter devices that could be used while water is flowing through the system.

-Have students create engineering presentations that they would give to companies, hospitals or medical personnel highlighting the benefits of their particular medical devices.
+Have teams create engineering presentations that they would give to manufacturing companies, hospitals or medical personnel highlighting the benefits of their particular medical devices.

 Activity Scaling (Return to Contents)

 See a good drawing of coronary balloon angioplasty at this National Institutes of Health website: http://www.nhlbi.nih.gov/health/dci/Diseases/Angioplasty/Angioplasty_howdone.html